What is the course about?

 Who is it for?

-Any employee, manager or director who needs to be aware of the requirements of the act, or who is in a position where bribery could be a risk.
-An Introduction to the Bribery Act 2010 can also be used as a stand-alone module by anyone interested in finding out more about economic crime and the legislative requirements placed on individuals and businesses to combat it.
+Any employee who may be in a position where fraud is a potential risk, as well as their managers.
+The Introduction to Fraud and Fraud Prevention can also be used as a stand-alone module by anyone interested in finding out more about economic crime and the legislative requirements placed on individuals and businesses to combat it.